Adhanik/kb-with-kops/Day 5 - Ingress/d. pushing a public docker image to our private dockerhub repo.md

 # Install docker

-sudo apt update
+`sudo apt update`
-sudo apt install docker.io -y
+`sudo apt install docker.io -y`

-docker login
+`sudo usermod -aG docker ubuntu`

+Log out from VM, then do docker login again to reflect updated groups.
+We have added ubuntu to docker group now `docker login`

 !
 Note - grant acess to the user they want to use to interact with docker and run docker commands.